 One of the exercises that we can use is three positive or neutral options for something else that could happen.

-The first time I learned about all of this if from another therapist that taught me actually.
+The first time I learned about all of this was from another therapist who taught me, actually.
 I was dating somebody who wasn’t answering his phone.
-This is normally not really a big deal, but it was for me because of things that have happened in my past.
+This is normally not a really big deal, but it was for me because of things that have happened in my past.
 This is true with a lot of people with anxiety and that’s what I mean when I say that this stuff isn’t coming from anywhere.

 People experience anxiety because bad things have happened.

 Ask Yourself: What Else Could Happen?

 The issue then is that our brains might jump to extremes of bad things happening where they might not need to based on the exact situation.
 So, I imagined in my head that bad things were happening, like he is dead or got arrested, even though I had no idea.